rxw1/slices/README.md

 npm run dev
 ```

-If things went well, this thing should be running at `localhost:3000/slices`.
+If things went well, the client should be reachable at `localhost:3000/slices`.
+You can query the API on e.g. `localhost:3000/api/slices`.
+See [src/server/routes/slices.js](https://github.com/rwilhelm/slices/blob/master/src/server/routes/slices.js) for some of the available routes.

 ### How to play